-- depreciation;

-- revaluation and impairment losses where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off, and;

-- amortisation of intangible assets
+- depreciation attributable to the assets used by the relevant service - revaluation and impairment losses where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off, and; - amortisation of intangible non-current assets attributable to the service

-The Council is not required to raise Council Tax to fund these costs, However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated on a prudent basis as determined by the Council in accordance with statutory guidance.
-Therefore depreciation, revaluation and impairment losses and amortisation are replaced by the contribution in the General Fund balance (Minimum Revenue Provision), by way of adjusting transactions in the Capital Adjustment Account through the g) Council Tax and Non-domestic Rates

-Movement in Reserves Statement for the difference between the two.
+The Council is not required to raise Council Tax to fund these costs.
+However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated on a prudent basis as determined by the Council in accordance with statutory guidance.
+Therefore depreciation, revaluation and impairment losses and amortisation are replaced by the contribution in the General Fund balance (Minimum Revenue Provision), by way of adjusting transactions in the Capital Adjustment Account through the Movement in Reserves Statement for the difference between the two.
+This Minimum Revenue Provision (MRP) represents the repayment of debt used to finance capital assets.
+The debt is to be repaid over a period that is commensurate with that over which the capital expenditure provides benefits to the Council.
+Assets funded by debt receive their first MRP charge once they are operational, and provision to repay debt is set aside over the asset's useful life on an annuity basis.
+No MRP is charged on debt related to Commercial Investment capital expenditure, as the Council has the ability to sell these properties to repay any outstanding debt.
+Further information can be found in the Council's Treasury Management Strategy, approved as part of the 2020/21 budget.